NeilMacMullen/Textrude/README.md

 - Allows localisation of data concerns
 - By generation compilable code, you get stronger typing
 - TextrudeInteractive provides a real-time prototyping tool
+- easy to inject context via environment or defines
+- built in dependency checking

 ## Download